simon-frankau/speedball2-sound-player/README.md

    * Fix up the overlay weirdness.
  * Build tooling to extract the sound data into appropriate data structures.
- * Slap an egui on it.
  * Start playing sounds
-   * Start with playing raw samples
    * Then incrementally add the ability to play sequences
+	 * Vibrato, tremolo, and envelopes.
    * And then multi-channel sounds
    * wav export may also be nice
    * I've been thinking about serialising user notes with... dunno, serde, or something?
+   * Sample waveform visualisation might be nice.

 ## Data

- * `data/main.bin` at this point is simply `overlay_00.bin`, taken
+ * `data/main.bin` is basically `overlay_00.bin`, taken from my
-   from my Speedball II Amiga repo.
+   Speedball II Amiga repo.
+In order to incorporate Overlay #27, I concatendated `overlay_27.bin` onto the end of the file, and then overwrote offset 0x1a478 from 0x15118 (where the overlay gets loaded) to 0x1b000 (where it gets placed after the end of the file.

-TODO: Need the intro music, and want to incorporate overlays 27/28 into main.bin.
+TODO: Need the intro music.

 TODO: `sound_table`, which glues together the sequences across multiple channels, is not in this memory range.
 I will need it later.